-IT 350 Business Data Communications
+Business Data Communications 3 credits

-This course provides overview and practical application of the current theory and practice of business data communications and networks.
-There will be emphasis on the role of the telecommunications industry in the growth of information societies and their reliance on technical services to stimulate economic growth.
-The course will examine the seven-layered Open Systems Interconnection (OSI) reference model, standards, protocols, and the notion of network architecture to manage information and communications.
+This course offers an overview of the current theory and practice of business data communications and networks.
+It places emphasis on the role of the telecommunications industry in the growth of information societies and their reliance on knowledge and information services to stimulate economic growth.
+The course examines the seven-layered Open Systems Interconnection (OSI) reference model proposed by the International Standards Organization (ISO) and the notion of network architecture to manage information and communications.